 - 1. No later than noon on the Thursday prior to each regularly scheduled meeting, the City Clerk shall finalize the agenda packet. - 2.
 Agenda Packet Contents: - a.
 The agenda packet shall include the agenda, the staff reports, draft Resolutions and Ordinances, contracts, and other attachments.
 Items noted as "To Be Delivered" on the agenda will be delivered and published to the City's website upon receipt by the City Clerk.
-No item shall be considered by the City Council if the applicable written material is not delivered to the Council before the meeting and made available to the public at the same time. - b.
+No item shall be required to be considered by the City Council if the applicable written material is not delivered to the Council before the meeting and made available to the public at the same time. - b.
 Corrections or supplements to a staff report or other written materials already included in the agenda packet may be delivered separately. - c.
-All agreements shall be available for review in the office of the City Clerk by the City Council and the public before adoption, unless determined otherwise by the City Attorney.
+Prior to adoption all agreements shall be available for review by the City Council and the public prior to the meeting, or at the meeting location during the meeting, unless determined otherwise by the City Attorney.